Gelora Supriyadi Stadium

 Gelora Supriyadi Stadium is a football stadium in the city of Blitar, Indonesia.
 The stadium has a capacity of 15,000 people.

-It is the home base of PSBK Blitar and Blitar United, and also a home base of Arema since 2024, 2 years after the Kanjuruhan Stadium disaster.
+It is the home base of PSBK Blitar and Blitar United.

+History

+In August 2026, the stadium was chosen as the home base of Tri Brata Rafflesia now known as Putra Sang Fajar for the 2026–27 Liga Nusantara season.